Jamie Chai Yun Liew

 Jamie Chai Yun Liew joined the Faculty of Law (Common Law Section) in 2011.
 She is an expert in immigration, refugee and citizenship law, as well as administrative law and public law.

 Jamie’s current research examines the meaning of citizenship, legal barriers for stateless persons to obtain citizenship/nationality, gendered implications of Canadian law on migrants, and how Canada’s immigration and refugee system marginalizes those navigating the process.
+She is currently completing a book manuscript on statelessness and the law.

 Jamie holds degrees in law, international affairs (NPSIA), commerce, and political science.
 She was called to the Law Society of Ontario in 2006.
 After articling at a national full-service law firm in Toronto, Jamie clerked for Justice Douglas Campbell at the Federal Court, was a member of the Issa Sesay defence team at the Special Court for Sierra Leone, and was Commission Counsel at the Cornwall Public Inquiry.
 In 2007, Jamie opened a feminist legal practice with a colleague and practiced in a variety of areas including administrative law.
 She continues to practice immigration and refugee law today as a sole practitioner.